-Building permits are temporary documents issued by a local building inspection office and are required for many home repair or improvement projects.
-They are required in order to ensure the work is inspected by authorized inspectors, in order to verify that the work is done safely.
-However, requirements vary quite a bit from state to state, and even between communities within the same state.
-In some communities, quite a few repairs can be made with no requirement for permit or inspection, while other communities are quite conservative and will require permits and inspections for many, if not most, major repairs.
+Building permits are issued for any project where review by an authorized inspector is deemed necessary.
+The inspector will review the work, sometimes more than once, to ensure the work is done safely and according to code specifications.
+However, requirements for building permits vary quite a bit from state to state, and even between communities within the same state.
+The cost of building permits may also vary based on locality, and is typically assessed based on projected project cost or per square foot.
+In some communities, many repairs can be made with no requirement for a permit or inspection, while other communities are quite conservative and will require permits and inspections for many, if not most, major repairs and improvements.

 Typically, building permits are required for any type of work where safety is of particular concern.
 Wiring, plumbing, and structural work almost always require a permit, while cosmetic work such as painting, replacing flooring, or swapping out existing fixtures usually does not.
 In some communities, a distinction is made between work that is considered a repair and work that is regarded as an improvement.
 Repair or replacement projects may be allowed without a permit, while those thought to improve a home or add real estate value usually require permits.